Uninett/Argus/docs/writing-glueservices.rst

 meaning it's either open or closed, and has both a **start timestamp** and an **end timestamp**.
 An open, stateful incident is represented by a value of ``infinity`` in its end timestamp.
-Stateless incidents are also supported by Argus, but are not given much focus.
+Stateless incidents are also supported by Argus, but are not the main focus of the API and UI (See `On stateful incidents vs. stateless incidents`_ for details).

 An incident has a **description**, which is a string of text, usually derived from the source system, to describe a problem that happened.